programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 Now try typing

-`explorer .` **worth mentioning again that case does not matter to PowerShell**
+`explorer .`

-Remember, the dot just means "this directory."
+Remember, the dot just means "this directory," and you don't have to capitalize "explorer" because case doesn't matter in PowerShell.
 Explorer should have just opened a window showing the contents of the "funWithPowerShell" directory.
 Arrange your windows so you can see both the image in Explorer and PowerShell.
 Now you'll be able to watch how what you do in PowerShell shows up in Explorer.

 The `Explorer` command is extremely useful.
 It is essentially like double-clicking something in the GUI.
 Thus, you can also use it to open files and programs.